smmilut/femtest/utils/femtest/README.md

 ## How to run

-Run the web server in the root directory and browse to (http://0.0.0.0:8000/utils/femtest/index.html)
+Run the web server in the root directory and browse to [the index.html](http://0.0.0.0:8000/utils/femtest/index.html)